-More new iOS 6 features rumored, including "Do Not Disturb" switch and Siri for iPadAlex Wagner - Deputy Managing Editor, News Desk
+More new iOS 6 features rumored, including "Do Not Disturb" switch and Siri for iPadAlex Wagner - Editorial Director of News and Content

 Last week, some details related to iOS 6 and its rumored Facebook integration and new Maps app surfaced, and this morning the iOS leaks have continued flowing.
 According to a report from 9to5 Mac, iOS 6 is set to include a few new features that will also be present in the upcoming version of OS X, dubbed Mountain Lion.
 The first of these new features is iCloud Tabs, which will sync a user's open tabs between Macs and iOS devices and allow the user to open those tabs individually.
 Also reportedly coming is Mail VIPs, a feature that'll star email from a selected group of senders.
 Finally, a "Do Not Disturb" feature for Notification Center that'll prevent incoming notifications from appearing has been tipped for iOS 6.
 The Do Not Disturb toggle is said to be present in the iOS Settings menu, similar to the Airplane Mode button.